-D. Hearing.
-The term "hearing" means an informal or formal disciplinary proceeding, conducted by a hearing body in accordance with the Code, following which determinations of "responsible" or "not responsible" are made with regard to alleged Code violations and outcomes are assigned as appropriate.
+G D. Hearing.
+The term "hearing" means an informal or formal disciplinary proceeding, conducted bya hearing body in accordance with the Code, following which determinations of "responsible" or "not responsible" are made with regard to alleged Code violations and outcomes are assigned as appropriate.
 Alternative dispute resolution proceedings, information sessions, investigation meetings, or other meetings conducted by the University are not considered to be a disciplinary proceeding.

-E. Hearing Body.
+H E-Hearing Body.
 The term "hearing body" means any person or persons authorized in the Code to conduct hearings, make a finding of whether a Student Organization has violated the Code, and recommend or assign outcomes as appropriate.

-F. On-Campus.
+I F. On-Campus.
 The term "on campus" means all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University, including adjacent streets, sidewalks, and parking lots.
 See also the definition of "University" below.

-G. Organization Facility.
+J G. Organization Facility.
 The location where organization events occur.
 This may include a live-in component for members.

-H. Organization Event.
-An organization event is defined as any event consisting of prospective, new, active, recently active, and alumni members (or some combination thereof) that a reasonable observer would associate with the Student Organization, or was sponsored, financed, or endorsed by the Student Organization, or required advanced planning on behalf of the Student Organization.
+K H-Organization Event.
+An organization event is defined as any event consisting of prospective, new, active, recently active, and alumni members (or some combination thereof) that a reasonable observer would associate with the Student Organization, or was sponsored, financed, or endorsed by the Student Organization, or required advanced planning on behalf of the Student Organization.- "responsible" are made with regard to alleged Code violations and outcomes are assigned as appropriate.
+Alternative dispute resolution proceedings, information sessions, investigation meetings, or other meetings conducted by the University are not considered to be a disciplinary proceeding.

-I. Policy.
-The term "policy" means the written statements governing the University as found in, but not limited to, the State of Florida Board of Governors regulations, the University's Board of Trustees regulations, policies adopted by the President or Vice Presidents, the Student Organization Conduct Code, the Undergraduate General Bulletin, the Graduate Bulletin, the Student Policy Handbook, the Registration Guide, the Guide to Residence Living, the Sex Discrimination and Sexual Misconduct policy, and other written requirements of departments and other written requirements of departments, organizations, and clubs.
+L + Policy.
+The term "policy" means the written statements governing the University as found in, but not limited to, the State of Florida Board of Governors regulations, the University's Board of Trustees regulations, policies adopted by the President or Vice Presidents, the Student OrganizationConduct Code, the Undergraduate General Bulletin, the Graduate Bulletin, the Student Policy Handbook, the Registration Guide, the Guide to Residence Living, the Sex Discrimination and Sexual Misconduct policy, and other written requirements of departments and other written requirements of departments, organizations, and clubs.

-J. Preponderance of the Information.
-"Preponderance of the information" is the standard of evidence upon which a determination of "responsible" or "not responsible" is made, and is used in adjudicating all student organization cases under this Code.
+M J- Preponderance of the Information.
+"Preponderance of the information" is the standard of evidence upon which a determination of "responsible" or "not responsible" is made, andmade and is used in adjudicating all student organization cases under this Code.
 It means that the information, as a whole, demonstrates it is more likely than not that the fact sought to be proved is true.
+The individual bearing the burden of proof must present evidence/information which is more credible and convincing than that presented by the other individual or which shows that the fact to be proven is more probable than not.

-K. Student Organization.
+N K. Student Organization.
 The term "student organization" refers to a Student Organization that has been approved by Student Activities, as designee of the Vice President for Student Affairs, to function at the University.
 Further stipulations regarding recognition are outlined in FSU-3.0015 Student Organizations and Activities.
-In this Code, the term "student organization" also refers to a student group which is defined as any number of persons who are associated with the University and each other, but who have not registered, or are not required to register, as a student organization that conducts business or participates in University-related activities.
+In this Code, the term "student organization" also refers to a student group which is defined as any number of persons who are associated with the University andeach other, but who have not registered, or are not required to register, as a student organization that conducts business or participates in University-related activities.
 This includes, but is not limited to, student organizations that are no longer recognized by the University and/or (inter)national organization.